typelevel/squants/README.md

 val sumKw = loadKw + energyMwh
 ```

-which not only adds different quantity types (Power vs Energy), it also fails to convert the scales (Mega vs Kilo).
+which not only adds quantities of different dimensions (Power vs Energy),
+it also fails to convert the scales implied in the val names (Mega vs Kilo).
 Because this code compiles, detection of these errors is pushed further into the development cycle.

-### Dimensional Types
+### Dimensional Type Safety

+_Only quantities with the same dimensions may be compared, equated, added, or subtracted._

 Squants helps prevent errors like these by type checking operations at compile time and
 automatically applying scale and type conversions at run-time.
 For example,